elucian/bee/syntax/composite.md

 ```

-## Object
+## Objects

-Object types are data structures with elements enclosed in curly brackets { , , ,} and separated by comma.
+Object type is a data structure with elements enclosed in curly brackets { , , ,} and separated by comma.

 **Pattern:**
 ```** declare a category of objects